 Careless parties rarely want to take responsibility for their actions.
 One common defense in dog bite cases is that the victim provoked the dog and caused the attack.

 For example, if the insurance company can prove that you were 40% at fault for the attack, your compensation will be reduced by 40%.
 You’re still entitled to take home 60% of your compensation.
+However, if you are 51% at fault (mostly responsible), you will not be able to recover compensation.

 The shared fault rule is also relevant in dog bite cases that are based on strict liability.
 If you played a role in causing the dog bite and the insurance company can prove it, your settlement or verdict will be reduced accordingly.